cnnrsmth/pinterest-data-pipeline29/README.md

 - _**geolocation_data**: Stores geolocation data linked to each Pinterest post._
 - _**user_data**: Includes details about the users who uploaded the posts._

-_A db_creds.yaml file was then created to securely store the database credentials (HOST, USER, PASSWORD), ensuring these details were not uploaded to GitHub by adding the file to the .gitignore list._
+_A db_creds.yaml file was then created to securely store the database credentials (HOST, USER, PASSWORD), ensuring these details were not uploaded to GitHub by adding the file to the .gitignore list.
+A class was created to connect to the RDS database using parameters like HOST, USER, PASSWORD, etc._

-_The script was executed to print and examine pin_result, geo_result, and user_result, each representing a single entry from the corresponding tables.
-This provided familiarity with the data structure that would be used throughout the project._

-## Milestone 2: Building the Pipeline Foundation

-This milestone introduced the core functionality of the pipeline:

-- **Database Connection:** A class was created to connect to the RDS database using parameters like HOST, USER, PASSWORD, etc.
-- **Data Ingestion Script:** A Python script (run_infinite_post_data_loop) was implemented to simulate continuous data ingestion from Pinterest, emulating user interactions with the Pinterest API.
-The script fetched random rows from tables (pinterest_data, geolocation_data, user_data) and outputted them as key-value pairs.
+_A Python script (run_infinite_post_data_loop) was implemented to simulate continuous data ingestion from Pinterest, emulating user interactions with the Pinterest API.
+The script fetched random rows from tables (pinterest_data, geolocation_data, user_data) and outputted them as key-value pairs._

 ## Milestone 3: EC2 Kafka Client Configuration